 The Biggest, Best Snowman by Margery Cuyler

 This is a great book to talk about point of view.
 Nell is the little sister and just wants to do the same things as her older siblings.

 The Shortest Day: Celebrating the Winter Solstice by Wendy Pfeffer

 Up here in Canada, we’re used to the days getting shorter and shorter, but this book does a great job of explaining why that happens.
 Tie this one into a weather or seasons unit.

 This is a great story for teaching empathy.
 We review character traits and kindness and talk about what it means to be a good neighbour (or citizen).

 Sneezy doesn’t feel well, but these kids do everything they can to make him feel alright again.
 This is one is just plain fun and it has great illustrations.
 It is perfect for an end of the day read.

 This book is all about the party.
 The illustrations are lots of fun because there are many items made out of snow or ice (like all the food).
 Read this one under a document camera to allow students to see all the pictures.
 Look for the fun and creative ways the illustrator has brought everything to life.

 The Story of Snow: The Science of Winter’s Wonder by Jon Nelson and Mark Cassino

-We love this book because it ties in so nicely to our weather AND our chemistry science units.
-It talks about and shows snowflake crystals, how they form and is filled with photographs.
-This pairs nicely with the next book in our list, for example.
+We love this book because it ties in so nicely to our weather AND chemistry science units.
+It talks about and shows snowflake crystals, and how they form, and it is filled with photographs.
+This also pairs nicely with the next book in our list, for example.